U.S. History I: ON-LINE COURSE

 Discovering the American Past: A Look at the Evidence, Volume I: to 1877.
 8th Edition, by William Wheeler and Lorri Glover.
 This book is our “course reader,” which means each chapter contains primary source documents about a particular topic in U.S. History.
 We will not read the entire book, but selected chapters will be assignedIn class we will discuss some strategies for being an “active reader” of an electronic book (printing selections, using their note-taking interface, etc.)

 Your course fee has already paid for this book!
 It can be located in D2L > Materials > Content under “VitalSource ebooks.”
-If you would prefer to purchase a hard copy instead, you may opt out of purchasing this book, but you must act fast!
-See Prof. Janke if you wish to opt out because you’ll need to make sure you’re buying the correct edition.
+If you would prefer to purchase a hard copy instead, you may opt out of purchasing the ebook, but you must act fast!
+See Prof. Janke if you wish to opt out because you’ll need to opt into the Inquisitive units by making a separate purchase.

 Classic Slave Narratives, edited by Henry Louis Gates, Jr. Optional purchase.
 We will be reading two narratives written by enslaved people.
 This book is a mass-market paperbook and it is very inexpensive.
 You might be able to find a cheaper copy via on-line retailers and/or find a copy at your local public library.
 Any edition is fine.
 Please note: these narratives are available freely on-line (see links from the class schedule page) so you might decide to acquire the book that way.
 I personally recommend having a hard copy of the book you can flag and highlight, but it is totally up to you.